-- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - We believe 'The Future Begins Here', we aim to support the children in our care in 'Learning for Life'.
-This includes how to stay safe.
+- to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim reviewthe statement 'The Future Begins Here, Learning for Life' includes recognition of the need for our learners to know how to keep themselves safe throughout their lives.
+We aim to equip them with strategies that will enable them to stay safe both mentally and physically into adulthood and to be successful in life.